 Connecting to servers

 This article describes connecting to a server by using data modeling and management applications like SQL Server Management Studio (SSMS) or Visual Studio with Analysis Services projects, or with client reporting applications like Microsoft Excel, Power BI Desktop, or custom applications.
 Connections to Azure Analysis Services use HTTPS.

 All connections to a server, regardless of type, require updated AMO, ADOMD.NET, and OLEDB client libraries to connect to and interface with an Analysis Services server.
 For SSMS, Visual Studio, Excel 2016 and later, and Power BI, the latest client libraries are installed or updated with monthly releases.
 However, in some cases, it's possible an application may not have the latest.
-For example, when policies delay updates, or Office 365 updates are on the Deferred Channel.
+For example, when policies delay updates, or Microsoft 365 updates are on the Deferred Channel.

 When you create an Analysis Services server in Azure, you specify a unique name and the region where the server is to be created.
 When specifying the server name in a connection, the server naming scheme is: